Luca-Blum/voxelmorph_mermaid/README.md

 conda env create -f environment.yml

-This should setup all dependencies except [HD-BET](https://github.com/MIC-DKFZ/HD-BET) and [intensity-normalization](https://github.com/jcreinhold/intensity-normalization) which should be installed like described in the corresponding linked repositories.
+This setups all dependencies except [HD-BET](https://github.com/MIC-DKFZ/HD-BET) and [intensity-normalization](https://github.com/jcreinhold/intensity-normalization) which should be installed like described in the corresponding linked repositories.